japiirainen/silene/README.md

 This is a place for me to implement and try out new (for me) techniques for implementing elaboration for dependent type systems.
-I am also dreaming of making the implementation as accessible as possible to other people who interested in this topic.
+I am also dreaming of making the implementation as accessible as possible for other people who might be interested in the topic.
 I got this idea from the [Grace](http:https://github.com/Gabriella439/grace) project.

 In practice this means commenting the code heavily and keeping the structure as simple as possible, thus I encourange to browse the code.